 In addition to caring for refugees during two rotations — obstetrics/pediatrics and underserved and refugee care — you’ll deepen your understanding of this diverse patient base by spending at least four half days per year at Jericho Road Community Health Center, the medical home for a significant portion of this region’s refugees.

 Because these clinics take place during the evening, they won’t interfere with your rotations.

 At our global health seminars, which all residents attend, you’ll meet with your peers once a month to discuss international health topics.

 Like all UB family medicine residents, you’ll be required to complete and present research or other scholarly project.
 As a global health scholar, your project will focus on international health.
 This may involve a public health initiative that benefits the patients you care for during your overseas experiences.

-You will apply to the global health scholars program in the September of your PGY-1 year.
+You will apply to the global health scholars program in July of your PGY-1 year.